mikolajstolarski94/server-status-docker/README.md

 In ./server-status you should place the project code.

-Dockerfile for PHP containes definition of Polish locale - you should change it to your locale pl_PL.UTF-8
+Dockerfile for PHP contains definition of Polish locale - you should change it to your locale pl_PL.UTF-8